forkiesassds/mcdzienny-decomp/readme.md

 ==Bugs==
 This decompilation has a lot of bugs such as:
-*Lava does not kill you
+*Blocks do not kill you
-*Physics sometimes does not work.
 *The GUI does not work
+*Adding bots results in an error, not allowing you to remove one if you add a bot.
+*/clearblockchanges does not work.
+*While following someone using /follow the player you are following is invisible.
+*/highlight can be used in Lava Survival
+*Renaming maps kinda works, but errors out.
+*Restarting the server kinda works, but attempts to use the GUI frontend.
+*/clearchat does nothing.
-*And more!
+*And many more!

 ==Contributing==